-Following discussion on secondary data analysis and survey results, though cancer was included as a significant need from public input, the group as a whole concurred with findings of the survey indicating that drug abuse (which would include opioids), mental health problems and obesity are continuing significant health needs in McPherson County.
-As part of the discussion, some survey respondents listed alcohol abuse as a separate item.
-However, the focus group thought it should also be included in the focus on drug abuse, which will be considered as strategies are developed.
+Following discussion on secondary data analysis and survey results, though cancer was included as a significant need from public input, the group as a whole concurred with findings of the survey indicating that the following were the top three significant health needs in the county.

+- drug abuse (which would include opioids)

+- mental health

+- obesity

+Some survey respondents listed alcohol abuse as a separate item.
+However, after discussion, the focus group thought it should also be included in the focus on drug abuse, which will be considered as strategies are developed.
 While there was no intent for this meeting to develop strategies for addressing the identified needs, discussion did reference potential options and that certain groups in attendance at the meeting will be instrumental in implementing whatever strategies are developed as a result.